Skip to content

 When enabled, urunc will log performance timestamps to help with debugging and optimization.

-The [hypervisors] section allows you to configure default settings for different hypervisors/VMMs.
-Each hypervisor is configured as a subsection with its own default values.
+The [monitors] section allows you to configure default settings for different VM/Sandbox monitors.
+Each monitor is configured as a subsection with its own default values.

 Option Type Default Description